philworthington/restaurant/README.md

 ## Description
 AngularJS + Rails 4 running on PosgreSQL.
+RSpec used for testing.

 ## Authors